kevinolega/callcentertrainingtips/_posts/2015-02-23-impossible-small-steps.md

 date: 2015-02-23 02:00
 author: Kevin Olega
 ---
-I kept telling her we'd get married.

-I failed.

-She waited for six years but got tired and left.

-Now she's married to someone else.

-I kept telling myself I'll save enough money for the wedding and the life we'd have together.

-I'm barely making ends meet.

-My secret fear was not making it and I held it in, worried and struggled for many years.

-It turned into reality.

 I've read every book that says you need to be positive and keep going and learning.

 I read Maxwell, Kiyosaki, Jim Rohn and Brian Tracy and I've copied every lesson into my head and on my notebooks.